Doctor of Philosophy

 Students in the PhD program take two comprehensive exams.

 The first examination is intended to test competency in areas of study required in MMI during the first year.
 The written comprehensive exam consists of a critical review of the scientific literature on a topic relevant to first-year coursework that is chosen by the student in consultation with the academic advisor.
 The review must include an analysis of the state of knowledge on the topic, identification of important unanswered questions, and potential experimental approaches to address those questions.
 A three-member MMI committee assesses the student's ability to integrate and apply information to the chosen topic.
 The review is defended in an oral examination.

 The second comprehensive examination is the Preliminary Oral Examination and is generally taken after the student’s second year.
 The purpose of this examination is to determine whether the student has gained the ability and knowledge to undertake significant research in their general area of interest.
 The written component of the exam takes the form of a grant proposal written by the student on a topic related to their dissertation research using technical knowledge gained in the Scientific to Grant Writing course.

 The MMI Department provides state-of-the-art facilities for cutting-edge research in microbiology and immunology.
 All laboratories in the Department are newly renovated and provide students with the necessary tools for conducting their dissertation research.

 We are committed to ensuring that students receive the highest quality graduate research training available.
 To that end, each PhD student has a Thesis Advisory Committee to provide advice and constructive feedback about their dissertation research.
 Students also summarize their thesis research progress annually in the departmental Research Forum.
-PhD students in MMI spend an average of 5-6 years in their coursework and thesis research before graduating.
+On average, MMI PhD students complete their research project and fulfill the degree requirement in 5-6 years.

 How to Apply